3db/3db/docs/usage/custom_logger.rst

             self.handle.close()  # We close the file handle when there is nothing left to log

         # The item argument will contain all information about the job that we are logging
-        # and the key 'result_ix' which tells us where in the buffer is located the
+        # and the key 'result_ix', which tells us where in the buffer the data for the
-        # data for the results
+        # results is located.
-        # To access the results themselves we simply have to index the buffer with this index
+        # To access the results themselves we simply have to index the buffer with this index.
         rix = item['result_ix']  # Getting the index
         buffer_data = self.buffer[rix]  # Getting the result information